 The commissioning process can start anywhere you like it to.
 It can start with a problem that you’re trying to solve for storage in your living room.
 It can be the dream of a new coffee table that becomes the center of your living room and sets the tone when entertaining.
 You might want to complete a room that will become a favorite place to read and relax with a cup of coffee.

 It’s a chance to explore what moves you and assert your values of quality and longevity.
 My main objective in creating furniture is to build the best piece I can.
 That involves using time tested joinery and spending a lot of time curating details such as the grain of the wood and width of a leg.
 The time it takes to have a piece of custom furniture made will vary depending upon current work and the level of detail in the piece itself.

 UNDERSTANDING YOUR VISION

 I often have clients who describe what they’re looking for in one way and then their parameters contradict their description.
 I can help you clarify your needs and your vision so you end up with a finished project that satisfies both.
-Often talking with a designer is when the vision begins to first gain clarity.
+Often talking with a designer is when the vision begins to first gain perspective on your dream piece.
 This part of the process is about turning a vague idea into dimensions that make sense and an object that fits the space and functions as you want it to.

 COMING UP WITH A BUDGET